Get Started

 Share your artist story on a blog

-A blog is a great way to further connect with your customer base.
+A blog is a great way to further connect with your customer base when selling art online.
 To make sure your blog generates traffic of incoming art lovers some SEO efforts like keyword research are a must.

 Use your blog to share your journey as an artist—what artists inspire you, what are your biggest struggles and wins as an artist, tips for others to overcome a creative block, and more.
 Read our guide and see how you can make sure to always have a good topic idea for your blog content.